almostengr/light-show-extender/README.md

 ### Exception on First Run

-An exception will occur in the log if the Wifi connection has not been established before the first run.
+An exception may show in the log if the Wifi connection has not been established before the first run.
 Confirm in the log that HttpRequestException is not repeating in the logs after 2 or 3 attempts.

-### Duplicate Log Entries

-Log entries are duplicated after project refactoring.
-Issue #11 has been opened to track the work on this effort.

 ## Questions / Comments